Mariatta/mariatta.github.io/content/pages/talk-chronology.rst

 Past meetups
 ============

+- Hour of Code, December 7, 2017.
+I will give a talk to the high school students of New Westminster Secondary School.
+I talked about my career so far, what lead me to study computer science, and inspired the students to study programming. 😆

 - `Code and Coffee YVR`_, October 19, 2017 in Vancouver.
 I gave a talk about how I built my Savage Garden hotline with Python.
 I had a lot of fun doing this project.